-1. Never attempt to execute troubleshooting and repair of any line conductors and electrical equipment and circuitry at control panel board without permission and proper coordination with area supervisor;

-- 2. Always wear electrically rated safety shoes when performing troubleshooting and repair of any faulty line conductors encased in metallic cable tray; - 3.
-Place warning tags (indicating reasons for isolation) on any circuit cutout/breakers with the requested "DE-ENERGIZE" line associated; - 4.
+- Never attempt to execute troubleshooting and repair of any line conductors and electrical equipment and circuitry at control panel board without permission and proper coordination with area supervisor; - 2.
+Always wear electrically rated safety shoes when performing troubleshooting and repair of any faulty line conductors encased in metallic cable tray; - 3.
+Place warning tags (indicating reasons for isolation) on any circuit cut-out/breakers with the requested "DE-ENERGIZE" line associated; - 4.
 Insulate all dangling and bare terminals of power conductors right after disconnection: - 5.
-De-energize all power line conductors and use voltage detector to ensure the line is safe, when troubleshooting and repairing all electrical works; - 6.
+De-energize all power line conductors and use voltage detector to ensure the line is safe, when troubleshooting and repairing all electrical works: - 6.
 Ensure all electrical tools/equipment used are properly insulated and must be capable to handle the voltage of the work piece; - 7.
-Conduct insulation resistance testing on any line conductors and equipment being repaired and/or replaced prior to re-energization to determine the dielectric strength of the insulation; and - 8.
+Conduct insulation resistance testing on any line conductors and equipment being repaired and/or replaced prior to re-energization to determine the di-electric strength of the insulation; and - 8.
 Advise superior immediately any faults, tripping or hazards observed on any electrical equipment or installation.

-Section V. Solar Energy Operations
+Section V. Geothermal Energy Operations

-A. Solar Energy Operation Requirements
+A. Geothermal Energy Operation Requirements

-All solar energy operations shall comply with the following minimum requirements:
+All geothermal energy operations shall comply with the following minimum requirements:

 - a.
 Standard Operating Procedure;

 - b.
 Orientation/Training;

 - c.
 Work Permit System;

 - d.
-Close Supervision of Authorized Personnel;
+Close Supervision;

 - e.
 Monitoring Tools/Instruments;

 - f.
 Communication Tools/Equipment;

 - g.
-Emergency Preparedness and Disaster Management; and
+Emergency Preparedness and Disaster Management Plan, if necessary; and

 - h.
 Personal Protective Equipment.

-A. Pre-Development/Exploration Stage
+B. Pre-development/Exploration Stage